joselevelsup/programitforward/content/blog/editors-more-editors/index.md

 ## The whole editing world

 Ah...the world of editing code.
 There are so many out there.
-So many to choose one.
+So many to choose from.
 So many to stick with...which is what I struggled with.
 It's a really tough world out there or if you are simple person, its an easy world.
 In my case, it's sometimes hell.

 Now as a programmer, I always  choose different editors.
 Let me grow through a list of editors and my experience with them.
 At the end of the section, I will list  my rating for it.
 NOW before I  continue, this is MY opinion built  off of MY experiences.
 So please take this with a grain of salt...or pepper...or some adobo.